2017 Super Regional Preview: Vanderbilt vs Oregon State

 The Commodores pitching staff is led by Kyle Wright who everyone expects to go in the top five picks of the upcoming draft.
 He has been marginal on the hill with a 5-5 record in 15 starts accumulating a 2.98 ERA in 96.2 innings pitched.
 Will Toffey leads the offense with a .350 batting average while hitting 11 homers and driving in 62 runs.

-Prediction: The only chance Vanderbilt has in this weekend’s match is Kyle Wright to pitch an absolute gem on Friday evening while Oregon State’s start in Saturday or Sunday’s game has a poor start.
+Prediction: The only chance Vanderbilt has in this weekend’s match is Kyle Wright to pitch an absolute gem in his start while Oregon State’s starter struggles in one of the other games.
 I don’t think that happens and the Beavers will be back in Omaha.